wbyoung/jsi/_posts/00-02-02-input-serialization.md

 #### Quick Status Check

-Write a simple command line app that prompts the user for two numbers, then reports the sum.
+Write a simple command line app that prompts the user for one number, then prompts for a second, then reports the sum.

 ## Serialization